-Dear Mr. Curry:
+Dear Mr. Ostendorff:

-The Defense Nuclear Facilities Safety Board (Board) received the enclosed June 20, 2008, letter from Mr. David McCoy, Executive Director, Citizen Action New Mexico regarding concerns at Sandia National Laboratories.
+The Defense Nuclear Facilities Safety Board (Board) received the enclosed June 20, 2008, letter from Mr. David McCoy, Executive Director, Citizen Action New Mexico, regarding concerns at Sandia National Laboratories.
 The concerns focus on the Mixed Waste Landfill (MWL) facility.
 The Board has reviewed Mr. McCoy's letter and concluded that the jurisdictional predicate for the Board's oversight of the MWL is tenuous.
 Additionally, we understand that other state and federal entities are involved in oversight of environmental restoration activities at the MWL.
 As a result, the Board will not be providing any oversight resources to the issues raised by Mr. McCoy regarding the MWL at this time.
-We are referring Mr. McCoy's concerns to you, as well as the Department of Energy and National Nuclear Security Administration, for disposition.
+We are referring Mr. McCoy's concerns to you, as well as the New Mexico Environment Department and the Department of Energy, for disposition.